top of page

 ARTICLE 4 - DURATION

-The duration of the Association shall be unlimited from the date of notice of the statement made to the Prefecture of the Siege Sociale pursuant to Article 5 of the Act of 1 July 1901.
+The duration of the Association shall be unlimited from the date of notice of the statement made to the Prefecture of the Siege Social pursuant to Article 5 of the Act of 1st July 1901.

 ARTICLE 5 - COMPOSITION

-a) Honorary members, who are appointed by decision of the Committee on account of services rendered to the Association.
+2. HONORARY MEMBERS who are appointed by decision of the Committee on account of services rendered to the Association

-b) Active members, who participate in the activities of the Association.
+3. ASSOCIATE MEMBERS who participate in the activities of the Association to which they are invited

 The Association is open to women over the age of 16 of any nationality.
 Proceedings will be conducted in English unless stated otherwise.